Challenging misinformation

 July 2023

-AHDB publicly responds to University of Oxford study on climate impact of high meat diets.
+AHDB publicly responds to University of Oxford study on the climate impact of high meat diets.

 AHDB is disappointed to see, once again, a study conveying simplistic conclusions to a very complex topic.
 Foods fulfil different roles within our diets and therefore cannot be fairly compared by weight, calorie or even nutrient contribution.
 Limited intake of animal-based foods has also shown to increase nutritional inadequacy, an area often overlooked by these kinds of studies.

-After contacting the BBC to raise a lack of balance in its reporting, AHDB’s response was included in its online article Eating less meat like taking 8m cars off the road.
+After contacting the BBC to raise a lack of balance in its reporting, AHDB’s response was included in its online article Eating less meat 'like taking 8m cars off road'.
 AHDB experts went on to put forward a review of the study to author Professor Scarborough who was responsive and considerate of the feedback.

 June 2023

-The British Nutrition Foundation releases research on Ultra Processed Foods (many cereal based, dairy and meat products are classed as ultra processed), AHDB’s Lead Nutritionist responds to highlight that,
+The British Nutrition Foundation releases research on ultra-processed food (many cereal based, dairy and meat products are classed as ultra processed), AHDB’s Lead Nutritionist responds to highlight that,

 Take a look at Kate's article on tips for a healthy and balanced diet.